dseph/CreateOnlineMeetingWithRawGraphAndSetTheOrganizer/README.md

-# CreateOnlineMeetingWithRawGraphAndSetTheOrganizer
+# CreateOnlineMeetingWithRawGraphAndSetThePresenter
-Create an Online Meeting with raw Graph and set the Organizer
+Create an Online Meeting with raw Graph and set the Presenter

+This is a json only sample